mhorpheus/test/PagerDuty-for-IR-Hotline.md

 Due to fact that there is a single configuration for the global XFIR team and insufficiently granular rights protecting this configuration, the number of people who can schedule an override has been limited to reduce the likelihood of human error.
 Currently, overrides can only be set up by anyone having a 'Manager' or 'Responder' role, with most members of the team holding the role 'Observer with additional permissions'.

 To find someone to make changes on your behalf please see the PD XFIR Admins list in the [Introduction](#Introduction) section.

+### Blocking Prank Numbers Calling Hotline
+It is possible to block a number disturbing our Hotline operations.
+Request to block such a number should be sent to an External PD support (details [above](#Introduction)) providing our PD assigned Live Call Routing number (refereed in XFIR as PD Hotline number provided [above](#Integration-of-Legacy-Hotline-Systems)) and numbers which should be blocked.

 ## Newcomer On-boarding
 Every new team member who will be supporting the Hotline must configure their mobile phone and PagerDuty profile according to following steps: